sddion/quil/docs/TTP223_TOUCH_SYSTEM.md

    - Includes total hold duration
    - Use case: End continuous action

-### Combined Gestures

-When both sensors are used together:

-1. **Swipe A→B (Swipe Right)**
-   - Touch A, then touch B within 500ms
-   - A must still be pressed when B is touched
-   - Use case: Navigate forward, next item, increase value

-2. **Swipe B→A (Swipe Left)**
-   - Touch B, then touch A within 500ms
-   - B must still be pressed when A is touched
-   - Use case: Navigate backward, previous item, decrease value

-3. **Simultaneous Press**
-   - Both sensors pressed within 100ms of each other
-   - Triggered on second press
-   - Use case: Special actions, screenshots, emergency functions

-4. **Simultaneous Release**
-   - Both sensors released at the same time
-   - Triggered when both are released together
-   - Use case: Reset, cancel, return to home

 ## Timing Configuration

 All timing values are in milliseconds and defined in `hal_ttp223.h`: